-Professional indemnity insurance that protects you and your business
+Professional Indemnity Insurance (PI) that protects you and your business

 Many professionals will need this type of insurance in order to join their respective professional bodies.
-Some clients may demand that their freelancers and contractors have professional liability insurance to cover the value of your work.
-However, even if it is not required or requested, freelancers and contractors can benefit from the protection professional liability insurance offers.
+Some clients may demand that their freelancers and contractors have PI insurance to cover the value of your work.

 - Offering advice or professional services to clients as a contractor or consultant